CanOfSocks/holo-downloader/README.md

 * ```thumbnail``` - Downloads thumbnail to file if True
 * ```info_json``` - Saves the info_json as a file if True
 * ```description``` - Writes description file if True
 * ```cookies_file``` - Absolute path for cookies file.
 This is required for membership and age-restricted streams.
-If you are using Docker, you should leave this as the default ```"/app/cookies.txt"``` and create a mapping for the container instead.
+If you are using Docker, you should leave this as the default ```"/app/cookies.txt"``` and create a mount/mapping for the container instead.
 * ```torrent``` - Enables creation of torrent file after download completes
 * ```torrentOptions``` - Array of options for torrent creator.
 Must include flags, as some options can appear more than once.
 Refer to the [py3createtorrent documentation](https://py3createtorrent.readthedocs.io/en/latest/user.html#full-usage-guide)